Authentication

 Login Process

-To authenticate with your Codebolt account:
+To authenticate with your Codebolt account, the CLI uses a secure browser-based OAuth flow:

 codebolt-cli login